Ptyas nigromarginata: Description

 A large snake, P. nigromarginata may attain a total length of 2.26 m, which includes a tail 0.65 m long.
 Dorsally, it is green, with each dorsal scale edged in black.
 The top of the head is brownish.
 In adults, there are four broad black stripes on the posterior third of the body and on the tail.
 In juveniles the stripes extend the full length of the body and tail.
 Ventrally, it is greenish white.
+Frank Wall, a notable herpetologist, vividly described the species: